 While all comparisons should be made using the same case sensitivity to enable static row partition elimination, the recommend best practice is to specify all partitioning to be case blind, which enables row partition elimination to occur when you specify either case blind or case sensitive WHERE clause conditions are present.

-- The database might convert any string literals in partitioning expression comparison operations from the session client character set or explicitly specified character set, if a qualifier is present, of the CREATE TABLE statement, to the character set of the non-constant expression in the comparison.
-The database always performs this conversion for partitioning expressions based on the RANGE_N function.
+- Teradata Database might convert any string literals in partitioning expression comparison operations from the session client character set or explicitly specified character set, if a qualifier is present, of the CREATE TABLE statement, to the character set of the non-constant expression in the comparison.
+Teradata Database always performs this conversion for partitioning expressions based on the RANGE_N function.

 For example, consider CASE_N (t1.a < 'cat'), where t1.a is the non-constant expression and 'cat' is the string literal.
 The characters specified in the string literal should exist in the client character set to ensure the proper translation of the non-constant expression to the server character set.
 You should submit a SHOW TABLE statement and examine the SQL create text it returns to ensure that the system did not make any undesired translations.